scottmckendry/blog/content/posts/traefik.md

 Now we can start our Traefik container.

-{{< alert icon=lightbulb >}}
+> [!TIP]
-To start and restart containers, run the following from the directory containing your docker-compose.yaml file.
+> To start and restart containers, run the following from the directory containing your docker-compose.yaml file.
+>

-`docker-compose up -d --force-recreate`
+> `docker-compose up -d --force-recreate`
+>

-The `--force-recreate` flag restarts the container regardless of any changes to the compose file.
+> The `--force-recreate` flag restarts the container regardless of any changes to the compose file.
-{{< /alert >}}

 Now that we've started the container we should be able to access the Traefik dashboard by going to "traefik.subdomain.example.com".
 If everything is configured correctly, you should see the dashboard below: